aleph-zero-foundation/AlephBFT/docs/src/internals.md

 ### 5.4 Extender

 The `Extender`'s role is to receive Dag units (from `Terminal`) and extend the output stream.
-Towards this end it maintains the `round` for which the next `Head` must be chosen and the current unit `U` that is being decided for being `Head` or not.
-There is some caching made in the implementation so as to not recompute all the votes from scratch whenever a fresh unit arrives.
+Towards this end it elects the `Head` for each `round`.
+Such an election works by going through candidate units from this round either eliminating them or eventually electing one.
+Votes are computed and cached for each candidate until a decision on it is made, after which the election moves on to the next round (if elected as `Head`) or to the next unit (otherwise).
+After electing every `Head` the `Extender` deterministically orders all its unordered ancestors and the `Head` itself and returns the resulting batch.